Rohitha Rajapaksa

-Rohitha Rajapaksa (born 15 June 1989) is a Sri Lankan cricketer and media personality.
+Rohitha Rajapaksa (born 15 June 1989) is a club cricketer in Sri Lanka and media personality.
 He is the youngest son of former Sri Lankan President Mahinda Rajapaksa.
 He has two elder brothers, Namal and Yoshitha.

 He was a member of the Sri Lanka Navy Rugby team.

 He attended S Thomas college in Mt.Lavinia.

 He made his List A cricket debut on 27 October 2021, for Kalutara Town Club in the 2021–22 Major Clubs Limited Over Tournament.